 If you have suffered an injury and work and want to know more about the options open to you, please contact us at Ashmans Solicitors.
 We offer a free, no-obligation enquiry, during which we will explain whether you are entitled to work accident compensation.
-We have offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
+We have personal injury solicitors Huddersfield.
 Wherever you live, we can help.

 Health and safety at work – what are your employer’s responsibilities?

 In England and Wales, the Health and Safety at Work Act 1974 states that an employer must protect the health, safety and welfare of their employees, so far as is reasonably practicable.
 This is a very legalistic definition but essentially means that employers must take reasonable steps to safeguard their employees, while they carry out their work duties.
 This is known as a ‘duty of care’.

 So, what might be considered reasonable?
 There is no set answer to this question and each work accident is assessed on a case by case basis.
 Indeed, the precautions needed on a construction site will be very different from those needed in an office.
 Ultimately, however, employers have a duty to minimise injury and illness in the workplace as best as possible.
 Employers can achieve this by providing:

 - A safe place of work

 Employees also have responsibilities while at work – both to themselves and to others.
 This means adhering to health and safety laws, and co-operating with your employer with regard to health and safety at work.

 Who is responsible for my work accident?